Chemistry Practical

 I’d like to thank Mr Au for helping me achieve an A grade for H2 Chem for A Level exams.
 Chemistry was always my worst subject, and I always scored U or S for chem in J1.
 By J2, I realised that the key to chem was the understanding of fundamental concepts beneath all the application questions, which I lacked.
 However, under Mr Au’s thorough and clarified teaching of concepts, I had my basics solidified in time for exams.
 I was able to do harder application questions because I knew the basics of how they worked without ambiguity.
 Yet, the best part was how he encouraged us to ask questions in class, which I found hard to do in school.
 This really helped clear some of the more challenging questions from VJC papers.
 I really owe Mr Au a lot for preparing me for this exam, thank you!

-About our Chemistry Practical
+About Our Chemistry Practical Sessions

 Venue: Learners’ Lodge @ Marymount